Secret Red Bull meeting fuels talk of Lando Norris switch

 A meeting between Norris’s manager Mark Berryman and Red Bull’s motorsport advisor Helmut Marko, spotted by the Daily Telegraph at Silverstone over the weekend, has fuelled talk that the Brit may be being headhunted.
 The pair met a couple of hours before Sunday’s British Grand Prix.

-It seems unlikely that Red Bull would be pushing to split up their current driver setup, given how successful the partnership between Max Verstappen and Sergio Perez has been in the last two of years, but things change quickly in Formula 1.
+It seems unlikely that Red Bull would be pushing to split up their current driver setup, given how successful the partnership between Max Verstappen and Sergio Perez has been in the last two years, but things change quickly in Formula 1.

 Norris finished fourth in Austria which surprised many people before his second place at Silverstone took the Briton to another level.
 He raised eyebrows when passing Verstappen at the start of the race and held on to keep the championship leader at bay for five laps.
 Add to that the calm composure he displayed to hold off Mercedes’ Lewis Hamilton in the closing stages, despite being on a set of cold hard tyres, and Norris is proving just how good a driver he was always believed to be.